 I constantly strive to make the holidays less stressful and more enjoyable.
-In an effort to pare down on the holiday craziness, we vowed to give experiences instead of stuff whenever possible and give only a couple high-quality gifts instead of lots of cheap ones that break the next day.
-We wanted to lessen the focus on gifts, and instead place it on the meaning of Christmas and our time together as a family.
+In an effort to pare down on the holiday craziness, I vowed to give experiences instead of stuff whenever possible.
+I’ll give only a couple high-quality gifts instead of lots of cheap ones that break the next day.
+This lessens the focus on gifts and instead places it on the meaning of Christmas and time together as a family.

 What Is Advent?

 Advent is the four week period before Christmas.
 It’s a time for Christians to reflect on the meaning behind this holiday.
 Similar to Lent, it’s a time of preparation.
 The advent season celebrates the birth of Jesus and anticipates the second coming of Christ.